If you have a private pension and you haven't taken an income from it

 What about inheritance tax?

 The death benefit from all pensions is normally free of inheritance tax.
-It doesn't matter whether the money is from undrawn savings, a lump sum paid from an annuity, or what's left in your fund after some money has been drawn down.
+It doesn't matter whether the money is from undrawn savings or what's left in your fund after some money has been drawn down.
+Lump sum payments from annuities may be taxable depending on your circumstances.

 If you have an ISA or other investments…